Thank you for subscribing

 Snakes are most likely found hiding near a watery area such as a river, dam, or floodwater, or seeking shelter in a shed, home, high grassy area or dwelling.

-Over 150 venomous snake breeds can be found across the country.
-Five of the most dangerous snakes found in Victoria are:
+More than 150 venomous snake breeds can be found across the country.
+Five of the most prevelant snakes found in Victoria are:

-Also known as the common Brown Snake, these are responsible for most snake-related deaths Down Under.
-These reptiles are mainly found across the east side of Australia, with a bite causing progressive paralysis and even death within an hour.
+Also known as the common brown snake, these are responsible for most snake-related deaths in Australia.
+These reptiles are mainly found in eastern Australia, with a bite causing progressive paralysis and even death within an hour.

-Found in cold rainfall regions, the Copperhead Snake can be found in southern Victoria (Lowland) and north-eastern Victoria (Highland).
-While they prefer to avoid humans, their venom can be fatal without emergency medical assistance.
+Found in cold rainfall regions, the copperhead snake (pictured top of article) can be found in southern Victoria (lowland) and north-eastern Victoria (highland).
+Although they prefer to avoid humans, their venom can be fatal without emergency medical assistance.

 What to do if you get bitten by a snake